wp-plugins/shortcode-shorturl/readme.txt

 1. Upload the shorturl.php into your “wp-content/plugins” folder of your blog
 1. Activate the shortcode in your Wordpress-Admin Plugins page
 1. Start using the shortcode in your articles where ever you like
+1. If you like you can optimize the settings in the "Short URL" Settings-Page.

 == Frequently Asked Questions ==

 = Do I need to set any parameters? =

-Nope, you can use simply [shorturl] to insert just the short url.
+Nope, you can simply use [shorturl] to insert just the short url.

-= Does the order of the options matter? =
+= Does the order of the parameters matter? =

 Nope, you can use the optional parameters in any order - just like for all shortcodes.

 = The labels added by the parameter "txt" suck, what can I do? =

-The plugin doesn't offer a settings page yet, so if you have an HTML editor you can open the "shorturl.php" (in your wp plugin folder) and search for "Short URL for this post: " and replace it with what ever you like.
-Please make sure that it's still surrounded with quotation marks, otherwise the code gets broken :).
+You can define the labels in the "Short URL" Settings page, which can be found in the "Settings Box" in your Wordpress Admin Interface.

 = What is that "short" option for? =